lopsal-1331/code_practice/README.md

 * Simple example illustrating the computation of a Jacobian matrix.
 * Procedure to simulate measurements within a bounded square area, incorporating clutter and noise.
 * Implementation of a nearest-neighbor data association algorithm.
+* Build cost matrix for the Hungarian algorithm